jeffvswanson/ColorChallenge/README.md

 **Constraints:**
 - Focus on speed and resources.
 - Solution should be able to handle input files with more than a billion URLs.
-- Limited resources, aka, 1 CPU and 512 MB RAM.
+- Limited resources, for instance, 1 CPU and 512 MB RAM.
 Max out usage of resources.

 **Facts:**
 - No limit on the execution time.